Korfi8267/Interstate/README.md

 The Home page features a basic set of information regarding who I am, my work, and my plans.
 It also contains buttons to view my work and to contact me.

 ### Portflio (unfinished)
-The Portfolio page includes things I'm notably known for, such as iOffice and projects Ontario and Monterey.
-It'll have a carousel at the top showcasing a few featured items, and below will be a grid of older projects.
+The Portfolio page includes a quick list of my experience as a designer and photographer, and includes a selection of contributions I've made the past year or two.

 ### Packages (unfinished)
 The Packages page will be a bit small, really only hosting iOffice and perhaps a collage of images I've taken.
 However it will be the location of the latest announcement, but that's subject to change.